-During the year we have acquired around \$243 million of Funds Under Advice.
+During the year the Group has acquired around \$97 million of Funds Under Advice for our salaried & franchised planners.
 The financial planners are now operating under a Fiducian licence and starting to contribute to our revenue.
 As acquisitions continue to assimilate into our processes, they should deliver increased revenue and demonstrate our disciplined approach to balancing growth and returns.
-Our funds under advice now stand at around \$1.82 billion.
+Our funds under advice now stand at around \$2.14 billion.